 A minimum overall GPA of 3.0 on *24 in each of the preceding Fall/Winter terms and a minimum GPA of 3.3 on required Psychology and Statistics courses.
-Entrance to Honours in Psychology can take place only at the end of the second-year (after completion of *48).
+Though entrance to Honours in Psychology can only take place once the student has completed second-year (i.e., *48), students need to apply prior to this time.
 Students must complete PSYCO 104, 105, PSYCO 212, two of PSYCO 223, 239, 241, two of PSYCO 258, 275, 282, and STAT 151 or 141 prior to application for admission.
 Acceptance is dependent upon obtaining written approval from a potential research supervisor by September 1.
 Students planning to apply for admission should consult the Department Honours Advisor for their Faculty.

 Please take note of the following requirements, which pertain to continuation in (and graduation from) the honours program in psychology.